 Previous research shows that high sugar grasses and birdsfoot trefoil (BFT) monocultures have potential to increase dry matter intact and/or animal performance.
 However, the economic impact of using high-energy grasses planted in mixture with BFT for a grazing forage among organic dairy cattle has not been studied.
 There are many altruistic motivations for a dairy farm to engage in organic production practices (environmental, animal welfare, rural sociology, human health, e.g.), but very few dairy farmers can afford NOT to consider economic aspects of organic production as well.
 In this webinar, we discuss what the expected net annual financial impact would be for organic replacement dairy heifer operation using high-energy grasses and the tannin-containing legume BFT as its primary source of grazing forage.
 The financial impact is benchmarked against a conventional operation that feeds a total mixed ration (TMR) in a dry lot.

-The first two webinars in this series can be found on the eOrganic YouTube channel:
+The first three webinars in this series can be found on the eOrganic YouTube channel: